dirkedison/dirkedison.github.io/index.md

 ---
 title: Content Showcase
-description: Repository of educational and personal content
+description: Repository of personal and educational projects
 ---

 Text can be **bold**, _italic_, or ~~strikethrough~~.